anderswallace/462-Chess-Board/README.md

 `python3 chess_main.py`

 * This program simulates playing against an AI.
-When prompted, the user will input a string of the space they are moving from to the space they are moving to, ex. `a7a5`
+When prompted, the user will input a string of the space they are moving from to the space they are moving to; for example if the user is moving from A7 to A5 then the user will input `a7a5`

 * To quit the game, enter `q`